isaac-sim/IsaacLab/docs/source/setup/reference_architecture/index.rst

 Once the observations are extracted, they are passed into the model which delivers the action using the model inferencing runtime.
 The commanded action from the model serves as setpoints for the action controller.
 The action controller outputs scaled actions which are then used to control the robot to get to the next state, and this continues till the task is done.

 NVIDIA Isaac platform provides some tools for state estimation, including visual slam and inferencing engines such as `TensorRT <https://developer.nvidia.com/tensorrt-getting-started#:~:text=NVIDIA%C2%AE%20TensorRT%E2%84%A2%20is,high%20throughput%20for%20production%20applications.>`__.
-Other inferencing runtime includes `OnnxRuntime <https://onnxruntime.ai/>`__, direct inferencing on the PyTorch model etc.
+Other inferencing runtime includes `OnnxRuntime <https://onnxruntime.ai/>`__, direct inferencing on the PyTorch model, etc.